 The first large-scale, municipal reclaimed water system began operation in 1977 in St. Petersburg, Florida.
 By 2008, the city was delivering 21 million gallons (80 million l) per day to 4 cemeteries, 7 golf courses, 64 schools, 92 parks and recreation facilities, 339 businesses, 135 multifamily housing projects, and 10,200 single-family homes.
 This reclaimed water, supplied by 299 miles (481 km) of pipe, is used primarily for landscape irrigation, though some commercial customers use the water for industrial processes and cooling towers.
-The city uses about two-thirds of all available treated effluent each year, according to Patricia Anderson, the water resources director for the City of St. Petersburg, and in May 2007, the month with the highest demand, it used 99% of the available water.
+The city uses about two-thirds of all available treated effluent each year, according to Patricia Anderson, the water resources director for the City of St. Petersburg.

 Some regions of California now mandate that commercial buildings be dual-plumbed so that they can use reclaimed water (referred to as “recycled water” in California) for toilet and urinal flushing.
 In the Irvine Ranch Water District south of Los Angeles, for example, all buildings seven stories or taller are required to include dual plumbing for reclaimed water use.

-With reclaimed water use, the question often comes up as to whether this water will eventually be deemed suitable for potable uses—so-called “direct potable water reuse” or pipe-to-pipe reuse.
-At present, the only city in the world that uses reclaimed water for potable purposes is Windhoek, Namibia, where it is used only intermittently.
+With reclaimed water use, the question often comes up as to whether this water can be deemed suitable for potable uses—so-called “direct potable water reuse” or pipe-to-pipe reuse.
 Some experts think that cities in the U.S. will eventually accept direct potable water reuse, though public resistance is strong.
 Denver and San Diego have studied the idea, according to Crook, but an effort to permit potable reuse in San Diego was defeated several years ago.
 Crook believes that we won’t get direct potable water reuse until water-quality monitoring improves to the point that safety problems can be identified almost immediately.

 But some suggest that direct potable water reuse isn’t that different from what we’re doing today.
 “Proponents say, ‘Hey, we’re doing it now,’” says Crook.
 Many of our rivers are dotted with cities and towns, each with drinking water intakes and sewage treatment plant outlets along the river.
 The Colorado River, which provides drinking water for San Diego, Los Angeles, Phoenix, Las Vegas, and many other municipalities, has more than 450 wastewater discharge permits along its course.
-The U.S. Environmental Protection Agency (EPA) refers to this as “surface water augmentation for indirect potable reuse,” and discusses it in the agency’s 480-page Guidelines for Water Reuse, published in 2004.
+The U.S. Environmental Protection Agency (EPA) refers to this as “surface water augmentation for indirect potable reuse.”

 Of concern with either direct or indirect potable water reuse is the prevalence of pharmaceutical and illicit drugs in the wastewater.
 Studies have shown that wastewater treatment plants do not effectively remove these pollutants, so they would be found in reused water.
 This is indeed a concern with potable water reuse, but it is also a concern with conventional public water supplies—from both surface water and groundwater sources.
 Pharmaceuticals are entering our aquifers as well as our rivers, creating a problem with no simple solutions.